national-data-platform/ndp_clm_agent_demo/README.md

 ## Overview

-This repository provides three Jupyter notebooks demonstrating different capabilities for interacting with CLM datasets:
+This repository provides a Jupyter notebooks demonstrating different capabilities for interacting with CLM datasets:

-1. **Simple Agent** - Basic dataset search with conversation history
-2. **Agent with Logfire** - Enhanced logging and observability
-3. **Enhanced Agent** - Full-featured analysis with maps and visualizations

 ## Features